Video games and Linux: History

-1994–1997
+1994

 The beginning of Linux as a gaming platform for commercial video games is widely credited to have begun in 1994 when Dave D. Taylor ported the game Doom to Linux, as well as many other systems, during his spare time.
+Shareware copies of the game were included on various Linux discs, including those packed in with reference books.

+Ancient Domains of Mystery was also released for Linux in 1994 by Thomas Biskup, building on the roguelike legacy of games such as Moria and its descendent Angband, but more specifically Hack and NetHack.

+1995

-From there he would also help found the development studio Crack dot Com, which released the video game Abuse, with the game's Linux port even being distributed by Linux vendor Red Hat.
+From there Taylor would also help found the development studio Crack dot Com, which released the video game Abuse, with the game's Linux port even being distributed by Linux vendors Red Hat and Caldera.
 The studio's never finished Golgotha was also slated to be released by Red Hat in box.

-Ancient Domains of Mystery was also released for Linux in 1994 by Thomas Biskup, building on the roguelike legacy of games such as Moria and its descendent Angband, but more specifically Hack and NetHack.
+In 1991 DUX Software contracted Don Hopkins to port SimCity to Unix, which he ported to Linux in 1995 and eventually released as open source for the OLPC XO Laptop.

+A website called The Linux Game Tome, also known as HappyPenguin after its URL, was begun by Tessa Lau in 1995 to catalogue games created for or ported to Linux from the SunSITE game directories as well as other classic X11 games for a collection of just over 100 titles.

+1996–1997

 id Software, the original developers of Doom, also continued to release their products for Linux.
 Their game Quake was ported to Linux via X11 in 1996, once again by Dave D. Taylor working in his free time.
 An SVGALib version was also later produced by Greg Alexander in 1997 using recently leaked source code, but was later mainlined by id.
 Later id products continued to be ported by Zoid Kirsch and Timothee Besset, a practice that continued until the studio's acquisition by ZeniMax Media in 2009.
-The ports of Quake and Quake II were released physically by Macmillan Computer Publishing USA, while Quake III was released for Linux by Loki Software.
+Initially, Zoid Kirsch was responsible for maintaining the Linux version of Quake and porting QuakeWorld to Linux.

-In 1991 DUX Software contracted Don Hopkins to port SimCity to Unix, which he later ported to Linux and eventually released as open source for the OLPC XO Laptop.
-Other early commercial Linux games included Hopkins FBI, an adventure game released in 1998 by MP Entertainment, and Inner Worlds in 1996, which was released for and developed on Linux.
-In 1998, two programmers from Origin ported Ultima Online to Linux.
-The UNIX Book of Games, a 1996 publication by Janice Winsor, described various games for Unix with an accompanying CD-ROM containing executables and source code for Linux and SCO Unix.
+Inner Worlds was released for and developed on Linux.
+The UNIX Book of Games, a 1996 publication by Janice Winsor, described various games with an accompanying CD-ROM containing executables and source code for Linux and SCO Unix.

+1998

-A website called The Linux Game Tome, also known as HappyPenguin after its URL, was begun by Tessa Lau in 1995 to catalogue games created for or ported to Linux from the SunSITE game directories as well as other classic X11 games for a collection of just over 100 titles.
-It was taken over by Bob Zimbinski in 1998 eventually growing to over 2000 entries, sponsored by retailer Penguin Computing and later LGP until it went down in 2013, although mirrors still exist.
+The Linux Game Tome was taken over by Bob Zimbinski in 1998 eventually growing to over 2000 entries, sponsored by retailer Penguin Computing and later LGP until it went down in 2013, although mirrors still exist.

-1998–2002

 The site LinuxGames covered news and commentary from November 1998 until its host Atomicgamer went down in 2015.
+It was established by Marvin Malkowski, head of the Telefragged gaming network, alongside Al Koskelin and Dustin Reyes; Reyes died 8 August 2023.